cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ## Abstract

-Sparse Merke Tree (SMT) is a version of a Merkle Tree with various storage and performance optimizations.
+Sparse Merke Tree ([SMT](https://osf.io/8mcnh/)) is a version of a Merkle Tree with various storage and performance optimizations.
 This ADR defines a separation of state commitments from data storage and the SDK transition from IAVL to SMT.

 ## Context

-Currently, Cosmos SDK uses IAVL for both state commitments and data storage.
+Currently, Cosmos SDK uses IAVL for both state [commitments](https://cryptography.fandom.com/wiki/Commitment_scheme) and data storage.

-IAVL has effectively become an orphaned project within the Cosmos ecosystem and it's proven to be an inefficient state commitment.
+IAVL has effectively become an orphaned project within the Cosmos ecosystem and it's proven to be an inefficient state commitment data structure.
 In the current design, IAVL is used for both data storage and as a Merkle Tree for state commitments.
 IAVL is meant to be a standalone Merkelized key/value database, however it's using a KV DB engine to store all tree nodes.
 So, each node is stored in a separate record in the KV DB.
 This causes many inefficiencies and problems:

-+ Each object select requires a tree traversal from the root
++ Each object query requires a tree traversal from the root.
+Subsequent queries for the same object are cached on the SDK level.
-+ Each edge traversal requires a DB query (nodes are not stored in a memory)
++ Each edge traversal requires a DB query.
 + Creating snapshots is [expensive](https://github.com/cosmos/cosmos-sdk/issues/7215#issuecomment-684804950).
 It takes about 30 seconds to export less than 100 MB of state (as of March 2020).
 + Updates in IAVL may trigger tree reorganization and possible O(log(n)) hashes re-computation, which can become a CPU bottleneck.
-+ The leaf structure is pretty expensive: it contains the `(key, value)` pair, additional metadata such as height, version.
++ The node structure is pretty expensive - it contains a standard tree node elements (key, value, left and right element) and additional metadata such as height, version (which is not required by the SDK).
 The entire node is hashed, and that hash is used as the key in the underlying database, [ref](https://github.com/cosmos/iavl/blob/master/docs/node/node.md
 ).

 Moreover, the IAVL project lacks support and a maintainer and we already see better and well-established alternatives.
 Instead of optimizing the IAVL, we are looking into other solutions for both storage and state commitments.